 But when admins and teachers don’t seamlessly introduce a game, students may be slow to adopt it and reap these benefits.

-1. Determine the Purpose of Using a Game
+1. Determine the Purpose of Game-Based Learning

 Deciding how you’ll use a game will narrow your search, helping you find an appropriate one.